Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/PrepareForTheWorkshop.rst

 Preparing for the workshop
 --------------------------

-Follow the steps in this section before the workshop starts.
+Prior to the workshop complete the steps in the section.

+You may also want to have a look at the `background material <https://urban-meteorology-reading.github.io/UMEP-Workshop.io/Background-Resources.html>`

 .. toctree::
    :maxdepth: 1